solid/webid-profile/notes/pre-final-draft.md

 When an app operating on behalf of the WebID owner can not discover a `pim:preferencesFile` triple, has write and control access, and wishes to write preference data, it MAY create a document accessible only to the WebID owner and SHOULD insert a triple in the `WebID Profile Document` with the WebID as subject, `pim:preferencesFile` as predicate, and the URL of the created document as object.

-When an app wants to store data only accessibe to itself, or only to a specified audience, it SHOULD create an [Extended Profile Document](TBD), give it the appropriate permissions, and create a triple in the `Preferences File` with the WebID as subject, `rdfs:seeAlso` as predicate and the created document as object.
+When an app wants to store data only accessible to itself, or only to a specified audience, it SHOULD create an [Extended Profile Document](TBD), give it the appropriate permissions, and create a triple in the `Preferences File` with the WebID as subject, `rdfs:seeAlso` as predicate and the created document as object.

 ## 3. Extended Profile Documents - rdfs:seeAlso